 In making new work, he is currently being supported by FABRIC, Tramway and Attenborough Centre for the Creative Arts.
 Craig has previously worked with Battersea Arts Centre, National Theatre of Scotland, Quarantine, British Council and has toured internationally to Wunder der Prärie Festival at Zeitraumexit (Mannheim), VIERNULVIER (Gent), Theater Neumarkt (Zürich), Triennale Milano (Milan), Evergreen Brick Works (Toronto), Sydney Fringe and Museum of Contemporary Art Chicago.
 He regularly collaborates with Mammalian Diving Reflex and 21Common.

-With the support of the Live Work Fund, Craig will undertake a yearlong collaboration with construction workers and other artists to build new ways of working in live performance.
+In 2021, Craig was awarded the Jerwood Live Work Fund which supported Craig to undertake a yearlong collaboration with construction workers and other artists to build new ways of working in live performance.
 Construction sites are unfinished landscapes, where we see beyond the surface, which is akin to the purpose of performance.
 This open-ended process will explore happenings between artist and other, the material processes of construction and the possibilities of different live arenas.